ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-30-spacy-low-resource.md

 | ca-ancora | 0.994     | 0.267   | 0.301     | 0.025   | 0.242   | 0.041   |

 What's surprising though is how the Indonesian and Vietnamese morphologizers performed well in Ugnayan.
+Perhaps, it may be due to them belonging to the same Austronesian language family as Tagalog